List of Orange Is the New Black characters: Galina "Red" Reznikov

-In the seventh season, Red is eventually released from the SHU when it is closed down, however it soon becomes clear she is not herself.
+In the seventh season, Red is eventually released from the SHU when it is closed down; however, it soon becomes clear she is not herself.
 She is sent to work in the kitchen of the nearby immigration centre, where she begins making simple mistakes and blaming them on others.
-Gloria and Nicky notice this and try to help cover them up, but when Red cuts herself with a knife Nicky admits to the doctor Red's recent memory problems.
+Gloria and Nicky notice this and try to help cover them up, but when Red cuts herself with a knife, Nicky admits to the doctor Red's recent memory problems.
 Red is diagnosed with dementia, which was exacerbated by her recent stay in the SHU.
-Red is moved to B Block, and initially is friendly to Freida as she has forgotten who she is, although later attempts to kill her upon remembering that she missed seeing her family.
+Red is moved to B Block and initially is friendly to Frieda as she has forgotten who she is, although later attempts to kill her upon remembering that she missed seeing her family.
 Red's final appearance in the show shows her lovingly singing in Russian to Lorna, who was having mental issues of her own, due to the death of her newborn son.